 - Magical Accessory: In the games and Nyanderful Days, she actually wears the titular watch as a pendant instead of on her wrist.
 When Kenny gives her the Yo-Kai Watch Model Zero in Yo-Kai Watch 2, she wears that on her wrist similar to Nate.

-- Nice Girl: She really is, despite everyone else viewing Nate's average-ness negatively, she states the fact in a positive light.
+- Nice Girl: Despite everyone else viewing Nate's average-ness negatively, she likes that about him.

 - Not So Above It All: Out of all of the girls in Nate's class, she's the one most likely to join in on the boys' antics.
 She also has some moments of this sort in the games, which contrast with her usual Straight Man tendencies.
-Often they involve a paper fan and an orange cat soaring through the air with the grace of an eagle.
+Often they involve a paper fan and an orange cat (although since the second game clearly takes influence from the anime, it's likely that this scene was made more with Nate in mind)soaring through the air with the grace of an eagle.

 - Oblivious to Love: